coder/coder/docs/admin/architectures/index.md

 ### Workspaces

-Assumptions:
+To determine workspace resource limits and keep the best developer experience for workspace users, administrators must be aware of a few assumptions.

-workspaces also run on the same Kubernetes cluster (recommend a different namespace/node pool)
+- Workspace pods run on the same Kubernetes cluster, but possible in a different namespace or a node pool.
+- Workspace limits (per workspace user):

-developers can pick between 4-8 CPU and 4-16 GB RAM workspaces (limits)
+  - Developers can choose between 4-8 vCPUs, and 4-16 GB memory.

-developers have a resource quota of 16 GPU 32 GB RAM (2-maxed out workspaces).

-However, the Coder agent itself requires at minimum 0.1 CPU cores and 256 MB to run inside a workspace.

-web microservice development use case: resources are mostly underutilized but spike during builds

-Case study:

-Developers for up to 2000+ users architecture are in 2 regions (a different cluster) and are evenly split.
-In practice, this doesn’t change much besides the diagram and workspaces node pool autoscaling config as it still uses the central provisioner.
-Recommend multiple provisioner groups for zero-trust and multi-cloud use cases.
-Developers for up to 3000+ users architecture are also in an on-premises network.
-Document a provisioner running in a different cloud environment, and the zero-trust benefits of that.
+  - Evaluate the workspace utilization pattern.
+For instance, a regular web development does not require high CPU capacity all the time, but only during project builds or load tests.
+  - Minimum requirements for Coder agent running in an idle workspace are 0.1 vCPU and 256 MB.

-scaling formula
+#### Scaling formula

+TODO

 provisionerd x users: Another formula to consider, focusing on the capacity of provisioner nodes relative to the number of workspace builds, triggered by users.

+- Guidance for reasonable ratio of CPU limits/requests
+- Guidance for reasonable ratio for memory requests/limits

+Mention that as users onboard, the autoscaling config should take care of ongoing workspaces

 ### Database